OSGConnect/OUTDATED-tutorial-makeflow-detachmaster/README.md

 This will create a directory `tutorial-makeflow-detachmaster`.
 Inside the directory, you will see the following files

-     fibonacci.bash                 # A simple bash script that generates the Fibonacci sequence fibonacci.makeflow             # The makeflow file
+     fibonacci.bash                 # A simple bash script that generates the Fibonacci sequence fibonacci.makeflow             # The Makeflow file
      local_condor_makeflow.submit   # HTcondor file to detach the master process from the terminal

 The file `fibonacci.bash` is the job script, the file `fibonacci.makeflow` describes the make rules, and the file `local_condor_makeflow.submit` is the HTCondor description that runs the master process as local condor job.

 We focus on how to run the master process as a local condor jobs.
-Check the "makeflow-quickstart"[ref] for the details of makeflow.
+Check the "makeflow-quickstart"[ref] for the details of Makeflow.

 ## Run master process as a local condor job.